Table of Contents

 Overview of Content Marketing Strategy

-Without an action plan, content can appear disorganized and won’t influence audiences.
+Without creating a content marketing strategy, content can appear disorganized and won’t influence audiences.

 A content marketing strategy is not just about creating a content publishing plan, it’s also about having a proper editorial team to execute and manage existing and newly produced content, repurposing old content, and having a solid distribution plan to aid discovery.